tree-group-papers/PaperTemplate/README.md

 ### manuscript
 This directory should contain:
-- The manuscript LaTeX file: manuscript.tex
+- The manuscript LaTeX file: `manuscript.tex`
-- The supplemental information LaTeX file: suppinfo.tex
+- The supplemental information LaTeX file: `suppinfo.tex`
-- The references .bib file: refs.bib
+- The references .bib file: `refs.bib`
 - A copy of all of the figures in .eps format

 When you run pdfLaTeX on the manuscript.tex file (either on your machine or in Overleaf) you will generate a manuscript.pdf file with your figures.
-A number of other files (e.g. mauscript.log, manuscript.bbl) will also be generated.
+A number of other files (e.g. `mauscript.log`, `manuscript.bbl`) will also be generated.
 These latter files tell help LaTeX run or tell you what it did.
 You can delete these if you want.